Everything you need to know about commercial mortgages

 What is a commercial mortgage?

-Commercial mortgages are used for buying or defining any land or property for business purposes.
+A commercial mortgage – or business mortgage – is a type of business finance for buying any land or property for business purposes.
 They are a type of business loan that is secured against a commercial property, such as an apartment complex, warehouse, private office or shopping centre.

 There are three main types of commercial mortgage.
 They are owner occupied, residential buy-to-let and commercial buy-to-let.